karlseguin/http.zig/readme.md

 Therefore, `res.body` can be safely used with constant strings.
 It can also be used with content created with `res.arena` (explained in the next section).

-It is possible to call `res.write() !void` direclty from your code.
+It is possible to call `res.write() !void` directly from your code.
 This will put the socket into blocking mode and send the full response.
 This is an advanced feature.
 Calling `res.write()` again does nothing.

 ### Dynamic Content
 You can use the `res.arena` allocator to create dynamic content: